-- a) coordinates the calculation of technical provisions; - b) ensures the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - c) assesses the sufficiency and quality of the data used in the calculation of technical provisions; - d) compare best estimates against experience; - e) informs the management and the Board of the reliability and adequacy of the calculation of technical provisions; - f) oversees the calculation of technical provisions; - g) expresses an opinion on the overall underwriting policy; - h) expresses an opinion on the adequacy of reinsurance arrangements; and - i) contributes to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the capital requirements
+- a) coordinate the calculation of technical provisions; - b) ensure the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - c) assess the sufficiency and quality of the data used in the calculation of technical provisions; - d) compare best estimates against experience; - e) inform the management and the Board of the reliability and adequacy of the calculation of technical provisions; - f) oversee the calculation of technical provisions; - g) express an opinion on the overall underwriting policy; - h) express an opinion on the adequacy of reinsurance arrangements; and - i) contribute to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the capital requirements.

-AXA Assurances Luxembourg's Head of Actuarial Function, who is also Chief Risk Officer, directly reports to AXA Assurances Luxembourg CEO.
+AXA Assurances Vie Luxembourg's Head of Actuarial Function directly reports to AXA Assurances Vie Luxembourg Chief Financial Officer.
 In addition, as defined in AXA Group Actuarial Framework, his nomination is subject to Group Head of Actuarial Function agreement to whom he indirectly reports any major problem related to actuarial function responsibilities.

-AXA Assurances Luxembourg's Head of Actuarial Function:
+AXA Assurances Vie Luxembourg's Head of Actuarial Function:

-- is a permanent member of the Risk Committee (emanation of Executive Committee members) and is presenting the actuarial function report to this instance - is an occasional member of the Audit Committee (emanation of Board of Directors), through which he is informing the Board about his conclusions and potential concerns on the tasks undertaken by the actuarial function.
+- is a permanent member of the ARC Committee; - presents the actuarial function report to the Executive Committee; - is an occasional member of the Audit and Board Committees through which he is informing the Board about his conclusions and potential concerns on the tasks undertaken by the actuarial function.

-AXA Assurances Luxembourg's Head of Actuarial Function is preparing the actuarial function report to inform the Management and the Board on its conclusions about the reliability and adequacy of the calculation of technical provisions.
+AXA Assurances Vie Luxembourg's Head of Actuarial Function is preparing the actuarial function report to inform the Management and the Board on its conclusions about the reliability and adequacy of the calculation of technical provisions.
 This report also provides an overview of the activities undertaken by the actuarial function in each of its areas of responsibility during the reporting period, with the exception of the contribution to the implementation of the risk-management system which is described in separate documents.
 This actuarial function report is also communicated to the Group Actuarial Function Holder.